 Try to keep an eye on your pans and avoid scorching them.
 But, if you are a little distracted and find you’ve burnt them, these easy steps should do the trick.

 You can also wash your stainless steel cookware in the dishwasher.
 Learn more about the best dishwasher for stainless steel pots and pans.
-If you have a stainless steel appliances, you might also want to see my method for cleaning a stainless steel refrigerator.

 For more kitchen how-tos, see how to test whether your knives are adequately sharp, and how to care for cast iron cookware!